What is blue hour photography?

 With portraits you would need to use either street or other artificial city lights or light that you’ve brought with you.
 This need not necessarily be a flash.

-The combination of these factors means that your shutter speed will be higher than if you were photographing a cityscape.
+This combination of factors means that your shutter speed can be higher than if you were photographing a cityscape.
 You could potentially handhold the camera without causing blur in the photos from camera shake.

 I’ve listed just two examples, but don’t limit yourself to this.
-If you’re lucky enough to be able to go to a fairground at blue hour, you could experiment with slow shutter speed exposures and the colourful lights of the rides.
+If you’re lucky enough to be at a fairground at blue hour, you could experiment with slow shutter speed exposures to blur the colorful lights of the rides and create light streaks.

 Blue hour photography tips